 - Goblins sell everything else, why not their souls?
 They’d probably make you great deal on yours.

-- Goblins can Rocket Launch forward, which might be a nice escape ability.
+- Goblins can Rocket Launch forward or back, which is a pretty nice escape (get out of the raging inferno) ability.

 - Increased Haste is nice in end-game raiding, Haste being a pretty good stat for you.

 - Human – A decent Warlock race.